 H.R.
-2896, The American Jobs Creation Act of 2003 S. 1637, Jumpstart Our Business Strength Act of 2004 Payments to "key employees" (as defined under the IRC section 416(i) top-heavy rules, which would include up to 50 officers) of a publicly traded corporation may not be made in the first six months following the individual's separation from service.
-Restrictions on Timing of Deferrals Initial deferral elections are required to be made before the beginning of the taxable year in which the compensation is earned, or at such other time as provided in regulations (with a special 30-day election period for newly eligible participants).
-Same.
+4520, The American Jobs Creation Act of 2004 S. 1637, Jumpstart Our Business Strength Act of 2004 provides that Treasury may consider other factors, such as when the amount of the bonus payment is determinable, but that Treasury regulations may not permit any deferral election if the timing of the election would be inconsistent with the purposes of the provision.
 Restrictions on "Subsequent Elections" Any subsequent election to delay the timing or change the form of payment generally must (1) not take effect until at least 12 months after the date of the election, (2) except in the case of elections relating to distributions on death, disability, or unforeseeable emergency, provide an additional deferral for a period of at least 5 years from the date such payment would otherwise have been made, and (3) if related to a payment at a specified time or pursuant to a fixed schedule, be made at least 12 months prior to the date of the first scheduled payment.
-No acceleration of payments (e.g., from an annuity to a lump sum) is permitted, but Treasury is provided with authority to provide through regulations limited exceptions to the general rule in cases where accelerated distribution is required for reasons beyond the control of the participant.
+No acceleration of payments (e.g., from an annuity to a lump sum) is permitted, but Treasury may provide, through regulations, limited exceptions to the general rule in cases where accelerated distribution is required for reasons beyond the control of the participant.
 Treasury also is expected to issue guidance regarding to what extent elections to change a stream of payments are permissible.
 Same, except only one subsequent election is permitted with respect to an amount deferred.
 Restrictions on Investment Control None.
-Investment options must be comparable to those which may be elected under the qualified employer plan with the fewest investment options.
-If there is no such qualified plan, the investment options must satisfy such
+Investment options must be comparable to those which may be elected under the qualified defined contribution plan of the employer with the fewest investment options.
+If there is no such qualified defined contribution plan, the investment options must satisfy such requirements as Treasury may prescribe, including requirements limiting the options to certain specified options.
+(The Finance Committee's report on the NESTEG pension reform bill provides that the Committee intends that the nonqualified plan investment options may be less favorable or more